J-I-N-G-L-I/CLIP-for-Medical-Caption/README.md

-# CLIP-for-Medical-Caption
+# CLIP-for-Medical-Caption (ongoing)
-Practical project for learning CLIP
+A Practical project for learning CLIP by using ROCOv2 dataset (from Kaggle)